Abbreviations : Report Help

 Sheli R. Radoshitzky, Michael J. Buchmeier, Rémi N. Charrel, J. Christopher S. Clegg, Jean-Paul J. Gonzalez, Stephan Günther, Jussi Hepojoki, Jens H. Kuhn, Igor S. Lukashevich, Víctor Romanowski, Maria S. Salvato, Manuela Sironi, Mark D. Stenglein and Juan Carlos de la Torre

-Members of the family Arenaviridae produce enveloped virions containing genomes consisting of at least 2 single-stranded RNA segments totaling about 10.5 kb.
+Members of the family Arenaviridae produce enveloped virions containing genomes consisting of 2 to 3 single-stranded RNA segments totaling about 10.5 kb (Table 1.Arenaviridae).
 Arenaviruses are currently classified into four genera (Antennavirus, Hartmanivirus, Mammarenavirus, and Reptarenavirus).
-These viruses infect mainly fish (antennaviruses), snakes (hartmaniviruses and reptarenaviruses) and rodents (mammarenaviruses).
-Some reptarenaviruses cause boid inclusion body disease in captive snakes, whereas some mammarenaviruses can infect humans and other primates, causing severe and sometimes fatal diseases.
+These viruses infect fish (antennaviruses), snakes (hartmaniviruses and reptarenaviruses) and mammals (mammarenaviruses).
+Some reptarenaviruses cause boid inclusion body disease in captive snakes, whereas some mammarenaviruses can infect humans and other primates, causing mild, severe, and sometimes fatal diseases.

 lymphocytic choriomeningitis virus Armstrong 53b [S segment: AY847350; L segment: AY847351], species Lymphocytic choriomeningitis mammarenavirus, genus Mammarenavirus.